jjsyucsd/cse15l-lab-reports/LabReport3.md

 protest votes at the July 17 meeting jake@Jakes-MacBook-Pro media %
 ```
 Explanation: This command inverts the search to find lines that do not contain the term "water" in the file `water_fees.txt` within the `./media` directory.
-It is helpful for focusin gon specific aspects of a document while excluding commonly occuriing terms.
+It is helpful for focusing on specific aspects of a document while excluding commonly occurring terms.
 This is very useful in analyzing text where excluding frequent irrelevant terms can highlight more significant information desired.

 Citation: I learned about the `grep -v` option from: https://www.geeksforgeeks.org/grep-command-in-unixlinux/#options-available-in-grep-command